paper-moon-apllo/pleethai/docs/en/howtouse_search.md

    - The default is "Search Page"
    - When you click on the "リクエスト" or "ขอร้อง" link, ["Request Page"](./howtouse_request.md) will be shown
 2. Switch display language Thai / Japanese
    - Switches the language used for labels on each page.
-The default is Japanese (This only affects the label, not the page structure)
+The default language is Thai (This only affects the label, not the page structure)
-   - When you click on the Thai flag, display language will change to Thai
+   - When you click on the Japanese flag, display language will change to Japanese

 3. Search word box
    - A search is performed each time you enter a character